solsticedhiver/ssid-logger/README.md

     $ meson build
     $ ninja -C build

-If you don't want to or can't use meson+ninja, you can use a *Makefile* that is present in the git history.
-You can view it with:

-    $ git show a2fee3cbd3ae6f9cde291c419b5db6136f0c4c1f:Makefile

-You can output that command to a file with a redirection to get a Makefile.
-The file might be a little old and you might need to update it.

 ## Helper scripts

   - `sqlite3_to_csv.py` will allow to convert a sqlite3 `.db` file to a `.csv` one, if you change your mind afterwards and wants a csv file instead of a sqlite3 db.
-   - `convert.py` will allow you to get a GPS trace in *GPX* or *KML* format to visualize on a map your path, and the SSID encoutered.
+  - `convert.py` will allow you to get a GPS trace in *GPX* or *KML* format to visualize on a map your path, and the SSIDs encoutered.
 This will allow you to check your GPS device and see if it works OK.
+  - `upload_to_wiglenet.sh` helps you to upload the collected data to wigle.net via cli